- What is a doula again?

 7. Do doulas only go to home births?

 Not at all.
-As much as we love a cosy home birth, we are needed in other situations too.
+As much as we love going to home births, where the whole family naturally feels at ease and in control, we are needed in other settings too.

 It is often said that birth is safe when the woman feels safe, so have a think about what you need in order to feel safe.